-Tier 4 (students)

-For non-European students, colleges and universities must register as a licensed sponsor.
-There is a strong emphasis on documentation and record keeping by the sponsors and the speedy reporting of students who withdraw or interrupt their studies.
-Students must meet a number of criteria and cannot transfer between different academic institutions.
-Visa requirements been tightened recently, for example, students entering university need a higher level of English language skills, only people studying in university or colleges that are publicly funded retain the right to work part time and visas are time-limited.
+Tier 4 (students) Colleges and universities have to sponsor for non-European students and must report students who withdraw or interrupt their studies.
+Students have to meet strict criteria and cannot transfer between academic institutions.
+Only people studying in publicly funded universities or colleges have the right to work part time and visas are time-limited.

-Tier 5: (youth mobility and temporary workers)

-Sports people, professional musicians, cultural exchanges, charity workers, religious workers and working holidays for young people are included in Tier 5.
+Tier 5: (youth mobility and temporary workers) Sports people, professional musicians, cultural exchanges, charity workers, religious workers and working holidays for young people are included in Tier 5.
 Permit-Free Workers include some temporary staff, such as diplomats and representatives of foreign firms.